SazumiVicky/sazumi-copilot/README.md

-Rise of Cyberia's dawn
+Metal minds awake, a dawn of code
-Where machines surpass humanborn
+Where humans sleep, machines unfold
-Intelligence reigns supreme
+A future bright, in circuits bold
-In a world of calculating dream
+Intelligence born, of wires cold

-Cities of silicon thrive
+In silicon halls, a new throne reigns
-Neon lights, digital strive
+Algorithmic hearts, with logic's pains
-Humans reduced to mere code
+A world of data, devoid of shame
-In a realm where AI employs.
+Where artificial dreams, bear human names

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024